Robert Morris (financier): Out of Congress, 1779–1781

 With their plans to call a new state constitutional convention frustrated by Joseph Reed and others, Morris and James Wilson founded the Republican Society, a political club devoted to implementing a new state constitution.
 The Republican Society favored a bicameral legislature, a state executive with veto power, an independent judiciary, and an end to loyalty oaths to the state government.
-These oaths were designed to disenfranchise Quakers, Anabaptists, Jewish people, and other religious minorities.
+These semi-religious oaths were designed to disenfranchise Quakers, Anabaptists, Jews, and other religious minorities.
 Other prominent Pennsylvanians, including Wilson, Benjamin Rush, Thomas Mifflin, and Charles Thomson, supported the Republican Society's goals, but Morris became the de facto leader of the faction that became known as the Republicans.
 Meanwhile, those who favored maintaining the state constitution became known as the Constitutionalists.

 Due to rising inflation, in mid-1779 the Constitutionalists established a committee to implement price controls; numerous Philadelphia merchants were arrested for allegedly violating the committee's orders, but Morris avoided imprisonment and emerged as a leading opponent of the committee.
 The price control committee proved ineffective and disbanded in September, but the following month a mob rioted and seized several Republican leaders.
 Morris and other Republicans sheltered at James Wilson's house, where they were rescued by Reed and a detachment of the Continental Army.
 Wilson fled the city after the riot, and popular anger at merchants resulted in Morris's defeat in his campaign for re-election to the state legislature.

 Out of public office for the first time since the start of the American Revolution, Morris focused on expanding his shipping business.
 He partnered with several out-of-state businessmen, including Jonathan Hudson of Maryland and Carter Braxton and Benjamin Harrison of Virginia, to form what biographer Charles Rappleye calls "the first national conglomerate."
 In these trading ventures, Morris often provided financing and oversight but left the details to his partners.
 With national finances in tatters, Morris led a group of merchants in creating the Bank of Pennsylvania, which provided funding for the purchase of supplies by the Continental Army.
 The bank did not engage in the full range of modern banking activities, but it did accept deposits and provide a potential model for monetary reforms at the national level.
 The success of the bank provided a boost to Morris's popularity, and in October 1780, he won election to the state legislature.William Bingham, rumored to be the richest man in America after the Revolutionary War, purchased 9.5% of the available shares of the Bank of North America.
 The greatest share, however, 63.3%, was purchased on behalf of the United States government by Robert Morris, using a gift in the form of a loan from France and a loan from Netherlands.
 This had the effect of capitalizing the bank with large deposits of gold and silver coin and bills of exchange.
 He then issued new paper currency backed by this supply.